 - Layer 7 load balancing can be used for Operator and all other Confluent Platform components.

-- For external access using Ingress: An Ingress controller that supports TLS passthrough and routes TCP traffic.
+- For static external access with host-based or port-based routing: An Ingress controller that supports TLS passthrough and routes TCP traffic.

 Review the following sizing guidelines and recommendations before creating your Kubernetes cluster.